Can Vegans Drink Alcohol? Things You Need to Know

 Vegan Wine

-All wines are not considered to be vegan or even vegetarian-friendly because of how the wine is clarified and a process called ‘fining’, which is a process that removes haze-inducing molecules.
+All wines are not considered to be vegan or even vegetarian-friendly because of how the wine is clarified and a process called ‘fining process’, which is a process that removes haze-inducing molecules.
 All young wines contain tiny molecules such as proteins, tartrates and phenolics.
 All of which are natural, and not at all harmful.
 However, wine-drinkers do love their wine to look as clear and bright as possible!

-Wine producers use a variety of ‘fining agents’ to help the process along.
+Wine producers use a variety of ‘fining agents’ to help the clarification process along.
 Essentially, a fining agent acts like a magnet that attracts the molecules around it.
 By coagulating around the fining agent, it creates fewer but larger particles, which can then be removed easily.

 Traditionally, the most common fining agents were casein (a milk protein), gelatin (animal protein), albumin (egg whites) and isinglass (fish bladder protein).
 These are known as ‘processing aids’ and are not additives for the wine, as they are removed along with the ‘haze’ molecules.
 While the use of casein and albumin are acceptable to (most) vegetarians, they are a strict no-no for vegans as there is the possibility of these fining agents being absorbed into the finished wine.